-The Provost's Office, the Committee on Assessment, and the Office of Institutional Research & Planning recognize the value to our campus that derives from encouraging and supporting assessment of student learning outcomes and institutional/unit effectiveness.
+The Provost's Office and the Office of Institutional Research & Analytics recognize the value to our campus that derives from encouraging and supporting assessment of student learning outcomes and institutional/unit effectiveness.
 Therefore, the Office of the Provost has allocated financial resources to foster the culture of assessment at Bucknell.